grahamstark/stb.jl/doc/example_json_main_output_commentary.md

 The main results give lots of summary output from a microsimulation tax-benefit model of Scotland.
 The outout is reasonably final, with one exception (tables of gainers and losers, which will be expanded when I have time).
 Not all of the output is to be displayed - a lot of it comes from standard library routines, but I'm thinking of including a fuller output option, maybe by dumping everything in a `csv` file students could put in a spreasheet.

+It's used to produce the output on [this page](http://oustb.mazegreenyachts.com/tax-benefit-tour.html), and the ones that follow.

+All the code used is on [GITHub](https://github.com/grahamstark/stb.jl/).

+The Julia output routine that produces the json is `summarise_results` in [src/web/](https://github.com/grahamstark/stb.jl/blob/master/src/web/web_model_libs.jl).

+And an example Javascript handler is [stb-support.jl](https://github.com/grahamstark/stb.jl/tree/master/web/js).

-Generally, there are 3 sets of results in the file:
+Generally, there are 3 sets of results in the JSON file:

     0 - Base results - how much taxes, benefits, etc. you get if you don't change any of the rates.
     1 - Reform results - results after the user has made changes;